google/ios-webkit-debug-proxy/README.md

 ## Installation

-Linux and OS X are currently supported.
-The fantastic [ios-webkit-debug-proxy-win32](https://github.com/artygus/ios-webkit-debug-proxy-win32) project implements Windows support.
+Linux, OS X & Windows are currently supported.
+Windows support was previously handled in the [ios-webkit-debug-proxy-win32](https://github.com/artygus/ios-webkit-debug-proxy-win32) project, but is now merged into this.

 On a Mac, it's easiest to install with [homebrew](http://brew.sh/):